magnetophon/VoiceOfFaust/README.md

 VoiceOfFaust started life as a port of [VocSynth](https://github.com/magnetophon/VocSynth).
-[Here](https://github.com/magnetophon/VocSynth/blob/master/A%20realtime%20synthesizer%20controlled%20by%20singing%20and%20beatboxing.pdf) is some in depth documentation fot that project.
+[Here](https://github.com/magnetophon/VocSynth/blob/master/A%20realtime%20synthesizer%20controlled%20by%20singing%20and%20beatboxing.pdf) is some in depth documentation for that project.

 Enjoy!
 And don’t forget to tell me what you think of it and send me music you’ve made with it!